 Stress at work can be positive when it occurs at low intensity, allowing professionals to stay active and alert.
-However, negative consequences arise when these levels are exceeded and it becomes a pathology.
-What are these harms of work stress?
+However, negative consequences arise when these levels are exceeded, and it becomes a pathology.
+What are the harms of work stress?

 Detriments for employees:

 - Increased risk of having an accident at work.

 - Decreased interest in work.

 - Deterioration of the physical state and overweight.

 - Higher incidence of heart disease, coronary disease, diabetes, or musculoskeletal disorders.

 - Depression with anxiety, low self-esteem, irascibility, and poor concentration.